jaredkrinke/log/content/posts/programming-languages/python.md

 Ultimately, Python's biggest advantage is its popularity.

 # Next steps
-Now that I've read up on Python and written some basic scripts (mostly to solve [Project Euler](https://projecteuler.net/) problems), it's time to tackle a significant project that is suited to Python, e.g.:

-* Play around with machine learning (e.g. [Music Transformer](https://magenta.tensorflow.org/music-transformer))
+Now that I've read up on Python and written some basic scripts (mostly to solve [Project Euler](https://projecteuler.net/) problems), I'm going to play around with machine learning using Python and NumPy.
-* Create a basic "shadow testing" web service (for comparing different implementations of a service)